williamdemeo/cs370-spring2022/syllabus/README.md

 You may email the instructor directly, though the response time might be a slower than if you use one of the preferred methods described above.

-If you email the instructor, you *must* use an informative subject field.
-If you use <a href="mailto:williamdemeo@gmail.com?subject=CS 370:
+If you email the instructor, please use an informative subject field.
+Using [this link](mailto:williamdemeo@gmail.com?subject=CS 370: (fill in subject here)&body=Dear Dr. DeMeo, (your message) Sincerely, (your full name)) will populate your message fields with some of the required information.
-(fill in subject here)&amp;body=Dear Dr. DeMeo, (your message) Sincerely, (your full name)">this link</a>  to email the professor, then some of the required information should pre-populate your message fields.
-If you do not at least indicate which class you are in, your email might go unanswered.
+If you do not at least indicate which class you are in, your email will be at risk of going unanswered.

 ---------------------------------------------